Globally Irreducible Weyl Modules: Definitions and notation

 \section{Definitions and notation}

 We will follow the notation and conventions presented in \cite{Jan}.
+When we refer to an algebraic group $G$, we mean a smooth affine group scheme of finite type as in \cite{SGA3:new} or \cite[Ch.~VI]{KMRT}, as opposed to its (abstract) group of $k$-points, which we denote by $G(k)$.
+An example of this difference is that the natural map $\SL_p \to \PGL_p$ has nontrivial kernel the group scheme $\mu_p$, yet for $k$ a field of prime characteristic $p$, the map $\SL_p(k) \to \PGL_p(k)$ is injective.

 Let $G$ be a simple simply connected algebraic group, $T$ be a maximal split torus of $G$ and $\Phi$ be the root system associated to $(G,T)$.
 Fix a choice of simple roots $\Delta$.
 Let $B$ be a Borel subgroup containing $T$ corresponding to the negative roots and let $U$ denote the unipotent radical of $B$.

 One can naturally view $\Phi$ as contained in a Euclidean space ${\mathbb E}$ with inner product $\langle\ , \ \rangle$.
 Let $X(T)$ be the integral weight lattice obtained from $\Phi$.
 The set $X(T)$ has a partial ordering defined as follows.
 If $\lambda,\mu\in X(T)$, then $\lambda\geq \mu$ if and only if $\lambda - \mu\in \sum_{\alpha\in \Delta}\mathbb{N}\alpha$.